emqx/emqx-docs/en_US/data-integration/data-bridge-dynamo.md

 Now you have successfully created the data bridge to DynamoDB.
 You can click **Data Integration** -> **Flows** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to DynamoDB after parsing by rule `my_rule`.

-### Test the Data Bridges and Rules
+### Test Data Bridge and Rule

-Use MQTTX to send a message to topic `t/1` to trigger an online/offline event.
+Use MQTT X to send a message to topic `t/1` to trigger an online/offline event.

 ```bash
 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "hello DynamoDB" }'
 ```

-Check the running status of the two data bridges, there should be one new incoming and one new outgoing message.
+Check the running status of the data bridge, there should be one new incoming and one new outgoing message.

 Check whether the data is written into the `mqtt_msg`  data table.